SoniaSpindt/csa_textbook/_build/html/_sources/Unit2/Variables/declare.md

 The second variable has the keyword `double` out front and this is how we tell our computer that we plan to store a decimal value in a variable.

 Java is a HELLA picky language, so we ALWAYS have to list the <b>type</b> of the value we plan on storing in a variable [^***].
 You cannot change your mind later or try to slyly store a different value type in the variable; once a variable is declared, it will forever be that type!
 Need a different type?
-Well tough; you're gunna need to declare a new variable with a different type.
+Well tough!
+You're gunna need to declare a new variable with a different type.

 What happens when you're ready to give your variable a value?
 Keep reading to find out. :D